PTOSIS REPAIR (CORRECTION OF DROOPY EYELIDS)

 Ptosis is due to a loosening of the structural components of the eye opening mechanism of the upper eyelid.
 To correct this condition, the structural defect needs to be repaired so that the eyes can open bigger.

-Ptosis repair is a complex and technically demanding operation that requires millimeter precision in its planning and execution.
+Ptosis repair is a complex and technically demanding operation that requires careful in its planning and execution.
 Dr Huang has been performing this procedure for over twenty years and has refined his technique to consistently produce results that address both the functional and aesthetic aspects of this condition.
-He is an internationally recognized expert on this procedure and has been regularly invited to present his work at international plastic surgery meetings in South Korea, Japan, China, and South East Asia.
+He is expert acknowledged and respected by his own peers on this procedure and has been regularly invited to present his work at international plastic surgery meetings in South Korea, Japan, China, and South East Asia.
 He has also been an invited lecturer at subspecialty meetings on upper eyelid surgery in South Korea.

 An incision is made along the line of the planned new crease for the upper eyelid.
 Any excess skin and fat, if present, are removed.
 The structures involved in eye opening are identified and the anatomical defect is repaired.
 A new double eyelid crease is created, and the skin incision is meticulously closed with fine sutures.